-The identification of heavy-flavor (b- and c-) quarks and τ leptons is essential for the CEPC physics program.
+The identification of heavy-flavor (b- and c-) quarks and $\tau$ leptons is essential for the CEPC physics program.
 It requires precise determination of the track parameters of charged particles in the vicinity of the interaction point (IP), permitting reconstruction of the displaced decay vertices of short-lived particles.
 This drives the need for a vertex detector with low material budget and high spatial resolution.
-The design of CEPC vertex detector is optimized for the energy regime and utilizes modern sensors.
+The baseline design of CEPC vertex detector is a cylindrical barrel with six silicon pixel layers and optimized for the energy regime and utilizes modern sensors.